bacalhau-project/bacalhau/docs/intro.md

 The options are not limited to the above mentioned.
 You can mount your data anywhere on your machine, and Bacalhau will be able to run against that data
 :::

+### Security on Bacalhau
+You can also use things like env variable, endpoints, etc to provide credentials.

+### Workloads is Bacalhau best suited for
+For running on the public web (this is not for private workloads) you should choose a trusted provider (e.g. GCP, AWS, etc) to provide the compute, and provision your nodes

 ### Use Cases
+Basically, anywhere you have more than 10 devices with/generating data around 100GB, you're probably running into a compute over data problem.
+Bacalhau can serve in various industries such as: security, web serving, financial services, IoT, Edge, Fog, multi-cloud, etc.

 Bacalhau shines when it comes to data-intensive applications like [data engineering](https://docs.bacalhau.org/examples/data-engineering/), [model training](https://docs.bacalhau.org/examples/model-training/), [model inference](https://docs.bacalhau.org/examples/model-inference/), [model training](https://docs.bacalhau.org/examples/model-training/), [model dynanmics](https://docs.bacalhau.org/examples/molecular-dynamics/), etc.